 While financial reports communicate facts, those facts never exist on their own; they are always organized into components.
-Facts are not organized into components; rather they are organized with other facts generally for some specific purpose.
+Facts are not organized into components; rather they are organized with other facts generally for some specific purpose and the component is a result.
 A component could be made up of only one fact.

 For example, the fact "Cash and cash equivalents" might exist in the balance sheet component.
 It might also exist within the cash flow statement component.
-It might also be organized as a separate component which contains only "Cash and cash equivalents".
+It might also be organized as a separate component which contains only the single fact with the characteristic "Cash and cash equivalents".